Supraspinatus stretch

 • Increase range of motion of shoulder joint.

-• Reduce tightness in shoulder joint
+• Reduce tightness in the shoulder joint

 • Improve the shoulder function